 If you are eligible for NJ FamilyCare, you can apply at any time during the year.
 For information about enrollment in NJ FamilyCare, visit www.njfamilycare.org or call 609-989-4320.

-For plans through the Health Insurance Marketplace, the next open enrollment period will be at the end of 2017.
+For plans through the Health Insurance Marketplace, the next open enrollment period will be at the end of the year.
 However, if you have experienced certain life events, you may be eligible to enroll sooner.
 Some examples of life events that may qualify you for a special enrollment period are:

 - Getting married